“Dear Sir or Madam” used to be a common greeting in business letters – it was polite, formal, and safely neutral.

 While “Dear Sir or Madam” or “To Whom It May Concern” used to be the recommended way to address a letter or email when you didn’t know the name or gender of the recipient, it’s considered overly formal today.

 Not everyone appreciates being greeted with gendered terms.
-For example, if the hiring manager of a company is non-binary, they likely wouldn’t want to be addressed as either “sir” or “madam”.
+For example, if a company’s hiring manager is non-binary, they likely wouldn’t want to be addressed as either “sir” or “madam.”

 4. It looks like spam